theUmeshC/BookStackLibrary/readme.md

 http://Locallhost:4000/graphql
 ```

 ## setting up mySql database

-set up mySql schema and replace the schema name and password in the util folder database file
+set up mySql database and replace the database name and password in the util folder database file